mtz8302/AOG_SectionControl_ESP32/README.md

 For the outputs use a driver like UDN2981(relais have common GND and UDN does +) or ULN2803 (relais have common + and ULN does GND)

 Remark on non booting ESP32: they don't like raising input voltage when powering your step down 3,3V power source.
-To keep them in reset, put a 10uF elco capacitor to reset - GND and another one EN - GND.
+To keep them in reset, put a 10uF electrolytic capacitor to reset - GND and another one EN - GND.
 So the enable and the reset pin will be LOW until power is stable.
 With this they will boot.

 NO rate control in AOG V4 at the moment (not supported by AOG)